erstuu/Ulin-App/README.md

 Also this is my first Android App using Kotlin as the Native Programming Language of Android.

 Thanks to Dicoding Indonesia as part of the Bangkit Academy led by Google, Tokopedia, Gojek, & Traveloka !
 Because of this, I can learn about something new for me.

+# Tech Used

+"Ulin" is build 100% with Kotlin programming Language